droidian-devices/devices.droidian.org/templates/karna_template.md

 - **With `Slot B` as active:**
 {{#android.filename}}
 - Install the file called `{{{android.filename}}}` as a Zip file
-    - sideload is broken on this version of TWRP so file must be pushed to data and flashed from recovery itself.mode and run `adb sideload {{android.filename}}`
+    - sideload is broken on this version of TWRP so file must be pushed to data and flashed from recovery itself.`
 {{/android.filename}}
 -    Now switch back to `Slot A` and boot {{{recovery.name}}} again (must boot again, switching is not enough)